Ahi Pepe | MothNet

 In 2016, we expanded across the South Island with funding from Unlocking Curious Minds.
 This allowed us to produce the South Island series of the Puka Whakamārama o Te Pepe Nui - Beginners' Guide to the Macro Moths and expand our science experiment to include 14 schools.

-We presented "Science through an Indigenous Lens - a Moth Study" at the World Indigenous Peoples Conference on Education in Toronto in July 2017, funded through Givealittle, selling NZ moth Badges, and our Aihuka Art Auction.
+In July 2017, we presented "Science through an Indigenous Lens - a Moth Study" at the World Indigenous Peoples Conference on Education in Toronto, funded through Givealittle, selling NZ moth Badges, and our Aihuka Art Auction.

 Most of our moths are found nowhere else in the world as New Zealand moths have one of the highest rates of endemism for any taxonomic group anywhere in the world.
 There are over 2000 species of moths and butterflies in New Zealand and they play an important role in the ecosystem as pollinators, and food for our native birds, insects, spiders and reptiles.
 Ahi Pepe | MothNet and all our project partners and participating schools and champions are working to find out how New Zealand's native moths are getting on, where they are, and how their distributions relate to the natural and changing environment across New Zealand.